Deutsch | English

 What does “dyad” mean?

-A dyad describes the stable asymmetric interaction structure between human and language model.
+In the context of this book, it describes the stable asymmetric interaction structure between a human and a language model.
 It defines the roles, boundaries and stability conditions of the collaboration.

-The human remains the bearer of meaning, the orientation system and the epistemically responsible instance.
+The human remains the bearer of meaning, the orientation system and the epistemically responsible agent.
 The model remains a probabilistic structural system within this coupling.

 Is this simply “better prompting”?